andersonhwang/cronus/README.md

 Note: Before you to put this middleware into your project, you must check both of your labels and aps are the 3rd generation from ETAG.

 0. The **Cronus/Cronus** project is the middleware source code.
-1. The **Cronus/Cronus.API** project is the API package source code for cross language platform to intergration (TODO).
+1. The **Cronus/Cronus.API** project is the mini API package source code for cross language platform to intergration.
 2. The **Cronus/Cronus.Demo** project is a WPF desktop demo to using Cronus/Cronus.
 3. The **Cronus/Cronus.NC31** project is a .NET Core 3.1 copy from Cronus/Cronus folder, it using System.Drawing instead of SkiaSharp.